 Some courses, like the Classical and Quantum Computing Devices course, ask students to create their own projects; this particular course gives students the opportunity to write basic programs to run on IBM's quantum circuit interface.
 In all courses, students can expect their instructors to connect the course topics and material to real-world problems.

 All in all, Columbia SHP students have the opportunity to take intellectually rigorous, cutting-edge courses from experts in math and the sciences alongside equally curious, talented peers.

 How Do You Apply to the Columbia Science Honors Program?

 If you're excited about joining the Columbia SHP, then it's time to start working on your application packet.

 First things first: the application process for this Columbia high school honors program is notoriously competitive and highly selective.
-You'll have to complete an online application to the program and take a three-hour entrance examination that covers topics pertaining to algebra, geometry, trigonometry, probability, and elementary knowledge of science subjects.
+You'll have to complete an online application to the program and take a two-hour online entrance examination that covers topics pertaining to algebra, geometry, trigonometry, probability, and elementary knowledge of science subjects.
 (We'll talk more about the exam in just a minute.)

 There are several steps to the Columbia SHP application process.
 Each of these steps have hard deadlines that are clearly specified on the program's website.
 These deadlines can change from year to year, but here are the general time frames that you should keep in mind: